 - B vitamins.
 Three B vitamins (vitamins B6, B12, and folic acid or folate) play a role in healthy homocysteine levels, and low amounts of these vitamins can lead to homocysteine to accumulate.
 Consider adding a high, quality B vitamin to your daily regimen.

 - Magnesium.
 One review of epidemiological and other studies found that high levels of magnesium can reduce your risk of heart disease.

 - Omega-3 fatty acids.
 The American Heart Association recommends one gram of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), two anti-inflammatory fatty acids in fish, daily for people with heart disease.
-Our Pro Omega 3 Intensive Formula provides this amount in just two soft-gels.
+Our Optimal Omega 3 Formula provides this amount in just two soft-gels.

 - Coenzyme Q10 (CoQ10).
 Researchers find deficiencies in this powerful antioxidant can contribute to heart disease.
 Using a CoQ10 w/ Lipoic Acid combines two very powerful antioxidants along with proanthocyanidins (from red wine) to support heart health.

 - L-Carnitine.
 This amino acid-type nutrient plays a role in energy production for your heart (which is a muscle, after all).
 If you aren’t getting sufficient amounts from food (meat is highest), consider our Pro L-Carnitine Formula to get therapeutic amounts.